Challenge Accepted (web series)

-Challenge Accepted is an American YouTube docuseries created by Michelle Khare and Garrett Kennell, hosted by Khare.
-The series premiered on YouTube in 2018 and features Khare taking on intense physical and mental challenges.
+Challenge Accepted is an American reality documentary web series created by Michelle Khare and Garrett Kennell for YouTube.
+Each episode of the show is hosted by Khare, who takes on intense physical and mental challenges with various field professionals.

+Premiering on YouTube in May 2018, over 68 episodes of Challenge Accepted have been released.
+The show won a Streamy Award in 2022, and again in 2023.

 Format

-In each episode, Michelle Khare trains with real-world experts from the featured field, often undergoing the same physical and psychological challenges as full-time professionals.
-Episodes typically include interviews with field experts, physical conditioning, and behind-the-scenes insight into careers that are often inaccessible to the general public.
+Each episode of Challenge Accepted involves Michelle Khare training with real-world experts from the featured field, often undergoing the same physical and psychological challenges as full-time professionals.
+Episodes typically include interviews with the field experts, physical conditioning and behind-the-scenes insight into careers that are often inaccessible to the general public.

 Development

-Challenge Accepted began as a personal creative endeavor led by Michelle Khare and co-creator Garrett Kennell.
-Early episodes were often conceptualized through brainstorming sessions centered around Khare’s personal fears and challenges, using prompts such as “What are Michelle’s biggest fears?” and “What’s a unique situation to face them head-on?”
-These ideas were then shaped into transformational narratives.
-As the show gained popularity, production quality increased with the addition of a small team from both traditional and digital media backgrounds.
+Challenge Accepted began as a personal creative endeavor led by Khare and Garrett Kennell.
+The early episodes were often conceptualized through brainstorming sessions centered around Khare’s personal fears and challenges, using prompts such as “What are Michelle’s biggest fears?” and “What’s a unique situation to face them head-on?”
+Said ideas were then shaped into transformational narratives.
+As the show gained popularity, the production quality increased with the addition of a small team from both traditional and digital media backgrounds.